-As the 4-H program looks to the future and grows in Kentucky, it is important that the entire community is engaged in teaching, building successful outcomes and offering youth direction that will assist them as they grow with our fast pace changes in America.
-While some youth are still living in the rural areas of Kentucky and appropriately learning and supporting Agriculture other youth are finding many new roads and paths to travel as they journey through a new society that is technology savvy and instant in all it does.
-While this "instant" society offers challenges, it does not offer our Youth all the skills and activities needed to grow as a healthy developed youth that can navigate the instant changes, the global connection while providing them skills, confidence and supportive direction.
+As the 4-H program looks to the future and grows in Kentucky, it is important that the entire community is engaged in teaching, building successful outcomes and offering youth direction that will assist them as they grow with our fast-paced changes in America.
+While some youth are still living in the rural areas of Kentucky and appropriately learning and supporting agriculture; other youth are finding many new roads and paths to travel as they journey through a new society that is techno savvy and instant in all it does.
+While this "instant" society offers challenges, it does not offer our Youth all the skills and activities needed to grow as a healthy developed youth that can navigate the instant changes, the global connection while providing them skills, confidence, and supportive direction.
 Without the involvement of family, friends and the community, the journey and guidance is not there.
-To assist we are asking the KEHA Homemakers to share their many skills and talents as 4-H Volunteers.
-Assisting in giving our youth guidance and direction through the 4-H Youth Development program guarantees we are doing our part as Homemakers to grow our children, our community, and our state.
+To assist we are asking the KEHA Homemakers to share their many skills and talents as mentors and helpers for 4-H. Assisting in giving our youth guidance and direction through the 4-H Youth Development programs guarantees we are doing our part as Kentucky Homemakers to grow our children, our community, and our state.
 We can be the mentors that guide, demonstrate and share established knowledge with 4-H.

-The volunteer work of the KEHA Homemaker will make a difference in the 4-H program to assure our Kentucky Youth are ready, self-assured and ready to bring their talents and skills to our growing Kentucky society, our country and the world.
-Your many contacts, your understanding and participation in the cultural of your community, will enable you to guide and assist with resources.
+The volunteer work of the KEHA Homemaker will make a difference in the 4-H program that will assure our Kentucky Youth are ready, self-assured and ready to bring their talents and skills to our growing Kentucky society, our country and the world.
+Your many contacts, your understanding, and your participation in the culture of your community, will enable you to guide and assist with resources, activities and learning experiences.

 To accomplish this objective, our goal is to nurture you as a HOMEMAKER VOLUNTEER helping and supporting the Kentucky 4-H program, its agents, its youth and its program needs.
-As a volunteer you will have the guidance through the partnership of the Kentucky 4-H Program and KEHA which is supported by the University of Kentucky Department of Agriculture, College of Agriculture, Food and Environment (CAFE) to navigate our Kentucky 4-H youth toward a confident and productive future.
+As a volunteer you will have the guidance needed through the partnership of the Kentucky 4-H Program Agents and KEHA which is supported by the University of Kentucky Department of Agriculture, Colleges of Agriculture, Food and Environment (CAFE) to navigate our Kentucky 4-H youth toward a confident and productive future.

-In Conclusion, to be a success in this 4-H / Homemaker partnership YOU choose, as an individual, club, county or district what will inspire you, is doable, and motivates all involved.
+In Conclusion, to be a success in this 4-H / Homemaker partnership:

+YOU choose, as an individual, club, county, or district what will inspire you, is doable, and motivates all involved.
 Choose one or more among the nine, (9) identified 4-H project areas listed below.
 It is your choice.
 Only you will know what will work in this partnership.
 We need your help to grow this relationship.